MaltsevaNata/Vital-Home-System/README.md

 Home automation system based on OpenHAB and custom items

 1. For the hub we use https://www.openhab.org/
-   - OpenHabian is installed on Raspberry PI model A (1 version)
+   - OpenHabian is installed on Raspberry PI model B (2 rev)
    - Web interface can be accessed locally only http://192.168.0.115:8080/
    - Logs http://192.168.0.115:9001/
    - Communication between devices: <br />